Nerajno/begin-to-code/lessons/python/lesson-1/presentation.md

 ---
 As you might have imagined, Python supports working with numbers.

-Although it doesn't do anything useful, the above code is actually a valid Python program.
-It merely generates some numbers, in some cases even performing some calculations, but without printing them out or storing them in variables, no visible effect is shown.
+Although it doesn't do anything useful, this code is actually a valid Python program.
+It generates some numbers, in some cases even performing some calculations, but without printing them out or storing them in variables, no visible effect is shown.